Buying a REO or foreclosure in Oil City

-What's an REO?
+What is an REO?

 Is an REO in Oil City a bargain?